 - 26 May 2021

-The Predator franchise has taken, for me at least, a similar trajectory to that of The Terminator.
+The Predator franchise has taken, for me at least, a similar trajectory to that of Terminator's.
 The first instalment was excellent; the second was good enough, but not a patch on its predecessor; and thereafter I lost interest.
-At least Arnie bailed after the first instalment, though, rather than returning like a sad sack to demean his original role.(more…)
+At least Arnie bailed after Predator though, rather than returning like a sad sack to demean his original appearance.(more…)

 - The luvvies are getting restless